-A student may appeal the decision or the sanction(s), condition(s) and restriction(s) imposed by the Hearing Officer by submitting a written appeal to the President or TTUHSCEP Student Handbook his/her designee within five (5) University working days of receiving the written decision.
+A student may appeal the decision or the sanction(s), condition(s) and restriction(s) imposed by the Hearing Officer by submitting a written appeal to the Vice President of Academic Affairs or his/her designee within five (5) University working days of receiving the written decision.
 The appeal must clearly set forth the grounds for the appeal, together with the evidence upon which the appeal is based.
 A disagreement with the decision alone shall not constitute grounds for appeal.
 The only proper grounds for appeal, and the only issues that may be considered on appeal are as follows: